Sallust: Early career

 After an ill-spent youth, Sallust entered public life and may have won election as quaestor in 55 BC.
 However, the evidence is unclear; some scholars suggest he never held the post.
-The "earliest certain information" on his career is his terms as plebeian tribune in 52 BC, the year in which the followers of Milo killed Clodius.
+The "earliest certain information" on his career is his term as plebeian tribune in 52 BC, the year in which the followers of Milo killed Clodius.
 During his year, Sallust supported the prosecution of Milo.
-He also organised "ferocious street demonstrations" to exert public pressure on Cicero, intimidating him into "giving a substandard performance", seeing Milo leave the city into exile.
+He also organised "ferocious street demonstrations" to exert public pressure on Cicero, intimidating him into "giving a substandard performance" when defending Milo at his trial, seeing Milo leave the city into exile.
 In this year, he, with the other ten tribunes, all supported a law to permit Caesar to stand for a second consulship in absentia.

 Syme suggests that Sallust, because of his position in Milo's trial, did not originally support Caesar.
 According to one inscription, some Sallustius (with unclear praenomen) was a proquaestor in Syria in 50 BC under Marcus Calpurnius Bibulus.
 Mommsen identified this Sallustius with Sallust the historian, but Broughton argued that Sallust the historian would not have been an assistant to Caesar's adversary or, as an ex-plebeian tribune, have taken the lowly title legatus pro quaestore.

 Sallust's political affiliation is unclear in this early period, but after he was expelled from the senate in 50 BC by Appius Claudius Pulcher (then serving as censor), he joined Caesar.
 He was removed on grounds of immorality, but this was likely a pretext for his opposition to Milo during his tribunate.